BrandonXu6106/obsidianpublish/content/thoughts/Gall's law.md

 ## Gall's Law

-A rule of thumb for [[complexity|complex]] system design: simple alphabets produce complex behaviors, complex alphabets produce stupid behaviors
+A rule of thumb for [[complexity.md|complex]] system design: simple alphabets produce complex behaviors, complex alphabets produce stupid behaviors

 > A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
 You have to start over with a working simple system\*\*